 The Community Eligibility Provision (CEP) allows high-poverty schools and districts to provide breakfast and lunch at no charge to all students.
-Community eligibility reduces administrative paperwork; increases school meal participation; eliminates stigma; and makes it easier to implement Breakfast in the Classroom and other innovative breakfast models.
+Community eligibility reduces administrative paperwork; increases school meal participation; eliminates stigma; and makes it easier to implement innovative breakfast models.
 Community eligibility is a win for everyone — administrators, students, families, and school nutrition staff.

 Still, many eligible schools have not yet implemented community eligibility and should consider it for the coming school year.

 - What is Community Eligibility, and how does it work?Community eligibility allows high-need schools to offer breakfast and lunch to all students at no charge.
-Starting October 26, 2023, any school district, group of schools in a district, or school with 25 percent or more “identified students” – children who are certified eligible for free school meals without a household application – can choose to participate.
+Any school district, group of schools in a district, or school with 25 percent or more “identified students” – children who are certified eligible for free school meals without a household application – can choose to participate.

-Identified students include children directly certified through data-matching because their households receive the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), or the Food Distribution Program for Indian Reservations (FDPIR), and in some states, Medicaid benefits, as well as children who are certified for free meals without an application because they are homeless, migrant, enrolled in Head Start, or in foster care.
+Identified students include children directly certified through data-matching because their households receive the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), or the Food Distribution Program for Indian Reservations (FDPIR), and in most states, Medicaid benefits, as well as children who are certified for free meals without an application because they are unhoused, migrant, enrolled in Head Start, or in foster care.

 - Benefits of Community Eligibility